 - Threatens to commit any crime against another person or against another person’s property.

 - Publicly exhibits, distributes, posts, or advertises any offensive, indecent or abusive matter concerning any person.

 - Uses obscene language or makes an obscene gesture.

 - Creates a public and hazardous condition without a license to do so.

-Both breach of peace in the first degree and breach of peace in the second degree are considered felonies.
 If convicted of breach of peace in the first degree, you face a prison sentence of 1-5 years.
 For breach of peace in the second degree, you face up to six months in jail.